nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 #### `trait`

-Traits is the Rust equivalent of an interface, it defines methods that must be implemented by a type so it has a given trait.
+Traits is the Rust equivalent of a Java interface, it defines methods that must be implemented by a type so it has a given trait.
 They are useful when bounding generic types or to overload operators

 ```rust
 // Display is a trait that is used for string formatting with `{}`